Inquiry Funding Office Policies

 The option of a self-funded yearlong of research can be facilitated with the IFO.
 Self-Funded participation in yearlong research enables enrollment in MD with Distinction and auditing the Yearlong Inquiry Program.
 This option is available only for student projects determined to be viable by IFO Faculty Reviewers.

 NIH Diversity Supplement

 The NIH Diversity Supplement is an excellent mechanism for students partnered with eligible UCSF faculty mentors to receive federal funding for their projects.
 Review the eligibility requirements here.

 Inquiry Funding Office works with each faculty member and their respective grant administrator directly to generate the NIH application.
 Importantly, the IFO provides the following:

-- Budget for the supplement application (adjusted annually)
+- Budget Guidance for NIH Diversity supplement application (adjusted annually)

 - Coordination with student for written supplement contributions

-The Research Development Office has compiled resources for the submission of successful applications.
+The Research Development Office has compiled resources for the submission of successful NIH Diversity Supplement applications.